An amazing first solo trip with a theme

 My first Airbnb experience was in Glastonbury

 My very first Airbnb stay was with Storm, her husband, and a pup.
-My friendly hostess was a warm welcoming, beautiful person.
+My friendly hostess was a warm, welcoming, beautiful person.

-Their home felt like a friendly, family-run place, making my stay even more enjoyable.
-She and her husband were very kind, and they shared a lot of information about Somerset.
+Storm and her husband were very kind, and they shared a lot of information about Somerset.
 They made my stay so special because I felt I was almost a local.

 Day trips and pictures